Pea Protein—Everything You Need to Know

 The final test of quality is the actual protein content; the higher the content, the better the isolation process.
 At up to 90% protein content (measured on Dry Matter), the pea protein isolate used by Nuzest is the highest in the world.

 The resulting very fine powder, the envy of other producers, is easy to mix and flavor, which is how Nuzest achieves such a great taste and silky-smooth texture.
-The final raw material is of course tested for all allergens, heavy metals and pesticides.
+The final raw material is of course tested for common allergens, heavy metals, herbicides, and pesticides.

 And it doesn’t stop there!
 Nuzest then blends the isolate with nothing but natural flavor and a natural sweetener made from katemfe fruit from West Africa.
 There are no processing aides, no emulsifiers, no gums, no fillers, no added sugar, no preservatives and nothing artificial.
 This is carried out under strict GMP conditions with the finished product again being tested for gluten, dairy, soy and safe microbial content.